emilyrenee/music-recommendation-system/README.md

 A hybrid music recommendation system that blends collaborative filtering, content-based filtering, and popularity-based ranking to generate personalized playlists.

+## Course Submissions

+This repository includes four submissions from my MIT program, showcasing different stages and areas of focus:

+- `mit_submissions/mit_capstone_rec_sys_milestone_submission.html` — Early milestone for the capstone recommendation system project, focusing on foundational collaborative filtering.
+- `mit_submissions/mit_capstone_rec_sys_final_submission.html` — Final capstone submission with refined hybrid recommender logic and evaluation.
+- `mit_submissions/mit_elective_rec_sys_submission.html` — Elective project exploring alternative recommendation approaches and evaluation strategies.
+- `mit_submissions/mit_eda_project_foodhub.html` — EDA-focused analysis of FoodHub order data, exploring customer behavior and delivery insights.

+These notebooks demonstrate the progression of my work in recommender systems and applied data analysis across multiple course modules.

-## Notebook Versions
+## Current Working Notebook

-This project includes three versions that reflect both the original MIT coursework and continued development:

-- `mit_submissions/milestone_v1_mit_submission.html` — HTML export of the initial milestone submission for the MIT course.
-Run in a cloud environment and focuses on core model development.
-- `mit_submissions/final_v2_mit_submission.html` — HTML export of the final submission for the MIT course, including improved evaluation and presentation formatting.
-- `music_recommendation_system.ipynb` — The post-course, production-ready version with:
+The actively developed version of this project is:

+- `notebooks/music_recommendation_system.ipynb` — A post-course, production-oriented notebook that builds on my MIT capstone work.
+It includes:
-  - FAISS-based content filtering
+  - FAISS-powered content-based filtering
+  - Modular hybrid recommendation logic
-  - Batch processing and checkpointing
+  - Batch processing and checkpointing for scalability
-  - Docker support for reproducibility
+  - Dockerized environment for reproducibility
-  - Modular hybrid logic

-These versions showcase the project’s evolution from academic prototype to scalable system.
+This notebook reflects my continued growth and interest in recommender systems beyond the formal coursework, with a focus on performance, maintainability, and real-world use cases.

 ## Features